What Does it Take to Be a Refuse and Recyclable Material Collector?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Is There Going to be Demand for Refuse and Recyclable Material Collectors?
+Are There Job Opportunities for Refuse and Recyclable Material Collectors?

-In 2016, there was an estimated number of 136,000 jobs in the United States for Refuse and Recyclable Material Collector.
+In the United States, there were 136,000 jobs for Refuse and Recyclable Material Collector in 2016.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 17,900 new jobs for Refuse and Recyclable Material Collector by 2026.
-The BLS estimates 18,900 yearly job openings in this field.
+There will be an estimated 18,900 positions for Refuse & Recyclable Material Collector per year.

 The states with the most job growth for Refuse & Recyclable Material Collector are Utah, Missouri, and Georgia.
 Watch out if you plan on working in Alaska, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.

-Salary for a Refuse & Recyclable Material Collector
+What is the Average Salary of a Refuse & Recyclable Material Collector

 Refuse and Recyclable Material Collectors who work in Illinois, New York, or Washington, make the highest salaries.

-How much do Refuse and Recyclable Material Collectors make in different U.S. states?
+Below is a list of the median annual salaries for Refuse and Recyclable Material Collectors in different U.S. states.

 |State||Annual Mean Salary|